Previous dayFebruary 2, 2026Next day

 5.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 44 km S of Akhiok, Alaska at 19:37 UTC on February 2, 2026.
-This was a shallow crustal earthquake, focused at 5.8 km depth.
+Reports of a magnitude 2.4 earthquake 44 km S of Akhiok, Alaska came in on February 2, 2026 at 19:37 UTC.
+At a depth of 5.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 56.549°, -154.221°.
+Coordinates: 56.549°, -154.221°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02